Embassy of Israel, Tehran

+Israel established a de facto embassy in Tehran, Iran, shortly after the Iranian government recognized Israel's sovereignty in 1950.
+The completion and opening of a large three-story building on Kakh Street (now Palestine Street) formally strengthened Iran–Israel relations, and the Israeli ambassador to Iran was regularly present in Tehran until the Iranian Revolution, when the embassy was attacked and handed over to the Palestine Liberation Organization.
+In February 1979, Palestinian political leader Yasser Arafat was received by Iranian politicians Ahmad Khomeini and Ebrahim Yazdi to attend an official ceremony in which the building and the address at which it stood were renamed to serve as the Palestinian diplomatic mission in Iran.

+Upon toppling the Pahlavi dynasty, the Iranian government of Ruhollah Khomeini severed all extant ties with Israel and rescinded recognition of the country's sovereignty.
+The Islamic Republic of Iran has since maintained a policy seeking to replace Israel with a Palestinian state, and consequently does not accept Israeli passports for entry while also invalidating Iranian passports for travel to Israel.

 History

+Establishment of Iran–Israel relations (1950)

-During the reign of Mohammed Reza Shah, Iran became the second Muslim country after Turkey to recognize Israel.
-But after the Iranian Islamic revolution of 1979, the Israel embassy in Iran was closed.
+Under Mohammad Reza Pahlavi, Iran voted against the United Nations Partition Plan for Palestine in 1947 and against Israel's admission to the United Nations in 1949.
+Nevertheless, on 6 March 1950, it became the second Muslim-majority country after Turkey to recognize Israel's sovereignty.
+Following the 1979 Iranian Revolution, however, the Israel embassy in Iran was closed.
 After that, Iran never recognized Israel.

 Zvi Duriel was the first ambassador of Israel's political representation in Iran.
 During the 5-year embassy of Israel's plenipotentiary representative in Tehran, with ambassador Uri Lubrani between 1974 and 1979, many Israeli officials visited Iran many times, such as Yitzhak Rabin, Yigal Allon, Moshe Dayan and Shimon Peres.
-Yossef Harmelin, the former head of Israel's internal security agency (Shin Bet), was the last plenipotentiary representative of Israel in Tehran, whose term as ambassador in Tehran ended with the victory of the Iranian Islamic revolution of 1979.
-Finally, on February 18 1979, the Israeli ambassador, Yossef Harmelin, and the embassy staff fled the country.
+Yossef Harmelin, the former head of Israel's internal security agency (Shin Bet), was the last plenipotentiary representative of Israel in Tehran, whose term as ambassador in Tehran ended with the victory of the 1979 Iranian Revolution.
+Finally, on 18 February 1979, the Israeli ambassador, Harmelin, and the embassy staff fled the country.

+Closure during the Islamic Revolution (1979)

-The Palestine Liberation Organization (PLO) backed the 1979 Iranian revolution, and several days after the revolution, PLO chief Yasser Arafat led a Palestinian delegation to Iran.
-The Palestinian delegates were publicly welcomed, and symbolically handed the keys to the former Israeli embassy in Tehran, which later became a Palestinian embassy.
+The Palestine Liberation Organization (PLO) backed the 1979 Iranian Revolution.
+On 19 February, after relations with Israel were severed, PLO chief Yasser Arafat led a Palestinian delegation to Iran that was publicly welcomed and symbolically handed the keys to the former Israeli embassy in Tehran, which later became the Palestinian embassy.
 Hani al-Hassan, one of the key diplomatic figures of the PLO, was appointed as the first ambassador of Palestine to Iran.